CUSail-Navigation/sailbot/setup/README.md

    - `.`: Tells Docker to use the current directory as the build context.

 2. Docker will use the `Dockerfile` to create the image.
 This step may take a few minutes as Docker installs dependencies and sets up the environment.
+3. Note that if you get an error like `ERROR: Cannot connect to the Docker daemon`, launch the Docker GUI application you installed and run this command again.

 ---